liet-git/bbc-bias/README.md

 We use the same process as seen [here](https://github.com/hollyjackson/casualty_mentions_nyt#3-automated-and-manual-tagging), with the following text copied directly, with small modifications where our method was different.

 We use linguistic annotations from the Stanford CoreNLP preprocessing and extract sentences which contain mentions of death using a pre-compiled word bank.
 However, we widen the "detection" by also including adjectives (rather than just verbs).
-The classification is identical, where eac sentence is tagged as either Palestinian, Israeli, both (if the sentence contains multiple victims), or none (if the sentence is unrelated to Palestine and Israel, or if it occurred before October 7, 2023).
+The classification is identical, where each sentence is tagged as either Palestinian, Israeli, both (if the sentence contains multiple victims), or none (if the sentence is unrelated to Palestine and Israel, or if it occurred before October 7, 2023).

 The data is manually tagged according to the following general rules: